 - Agitation or anxiety associated with psychiatric conditions

 - Post-traumatic stress disorder

 - Spastic disorders and other muscle spasm disorders

-Librium (chlordiazepoxide) was introduced in 1960, and quickly replaced the use of barbiturates as sedative-hypnotics.
-They were seen as safer because they cause significantly less respiratory depression than barbiturates.
-Numerous studies conducted from 2005 to 2010 have shown that long-term use of benzodiazepines is not beneficial.
-It has been scientifically proven that when benzodiazepines are used long term, they cause permanent learning impairment.
+The benzodiazepine Librium (chlordiazepoxide) was introduced in 1960 and quickly replaced the use of barbiturates as sedative-hypnotics.
+Benzos are seen as safer because they cause significantly less respiratory depression than barbiturates.
+However, numerous studies conducted from 2005 to 2010 have shown that long-term use of benzodiazepines is not beneficial.
+It has been scientifically proven that when benzodiazepines are used long-term, they cause permanent learning impairment.
 Dominic A. Candido, Ph.D., a psychologist in the department of psychiatry at the Dartmouth Geisel School of Medicine in Hanover, NH, claims that the learning impairment associated with benzodiazepines is a side effect that “significantly diminishes the effects” of cognitive-behavior therapy.
-In drug treatment programs, those patients that were prescribed benzodiazepines had relapse rates as high as 63%.
+In drug treatment programs, those patients who were prescribed benzodiazepines had relapse rates as high as 63%.

 Some common symptoms of dependence and abuse of benzodiazepines are: